sostenesapollo/api-clean-code/readme.md

 ##### Status Code
 - 400 -> Bad Request
 - 200 -> OK
+- 401 -> Unauthorized -> User not found in database
+- 403 -> Forbidden -> User not allowed to access this resource

 ##### SUT -> System Under Test
 ## Tests